Same data, opposing narratives

 Context: U.S. sanctions on Venezuela remain a deeply polarizing issue, with the government blaming them for economic hardship while critics point to mismanagement and corruption.

-🔎 Why it matters: A sanctions poll reported exclusively by state media lacks independent verification, highlighting Venezuela's deeply divided information ecosystem.
+🔎 Why it matters: A poll on sanctions reported exclusively by state media lacks independent verification, highlighting Venezuela's deeply divided information ecosystem.